 Soon, our roaming thoughts were silenced.
 The van stopped.
-The door opened, and one young, teenage girl entered.
+The door opened, and one young teenage girl entered.
 We didn’t know why she was there, and her presence provided no answer…at least not yet.
+We attempted to communicate but were left wondering about her company with us.
 By this time, we are cold, and our apprehension is increasing.
-We made some attempts to communicate but were left wondering about her presence with us.

-As we sat rumbling along, wondering what would happen next, our anxiety thickened.
-Suddenly, surprising us all, our new passenger broke out in song, in English!
-Her choice was the hymn, “I Have Decided to Follow Jesus.”
+Our anxiety thickened as we sat rumbling along, wondering what would happen next.
+Suddenly, surprising us all, our new passenger broke out in song in English!
+Her choice was the hymn “I Have Decided to Follow Jesus.”

 The laughter of relief and smiles and nods of joy filled the van.
 In a second, we’d become one.
-An atmosphere of worship took over our angst, and we joined her singing, the entire hymn.
-I remembered every word to what I believe was five verses.
+An atmosphere of worship took over our angst, and we joined her in singing the entire hymn.
+I remembered every word of what I believe was five verses.
 God’s miracle of comfort, indeed.

 “Jesus Knows Me This I Love”

-It was a number of years ago in the little town of Murphy, N.C that this phrase was discovered.
-I was in a home decor shop and found this sign leaning against another object on a table.
+Several years ago, this phrase was discovered in the little town of Murphy, N.C.
+In a home decor shop, I found this sign leaning against another object on a table.
 It stopped me in my tracks, and delight filled my soul.
 The meaning was not lost on me.
-The twist in words gave appreciation for them.
+The twist in words gave me appreciation for them.

 Immediately, my thoughts reflected on the familiar “Jesus Loves Me This I Know.”